SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 that extra luck the main characters of a story seem to have.
 Allows the user to roll an additional Wild Die.

-* combat diﬃculty: A number representing how challenging it is to attack someone or something.
+* combat difficulty: A number representing how challenging it is to attack someone or something.
 It equals the active defense value or the passive defense value.